Nicole Sarauer: Career

 Since being elected in 2016, she has served as the Critic for Justice and Policing & Corrections in the opposition NDP caucus.
-Additionally, she recently has had the portfolios of the Provincial Capital Commission (including Wascana Park) and the Saskatchewan Liquor and Gaming Commission (which now includes the cannabis file).
+Additionally, she recently had the portfolios of the Provincial Capital Commission (including Wascana Park) and the Saskatchewan Liquor and Gaming Commission (which now includes the cannabis file).

 Aside from her stint as Leader of the Opposition, Sarauer has served under Ryan Meili's leadership as both Opposition House Leader and, presently, as the Deputy Leader of the Opposition and Saskatchewan NDP.

+As of June 22, 2024, she serves as the Official Opposition critic for Justice and Attorney General; for Corrections, Policing, and Public Safety; for the Provincial Capital Commission; and for Labour.
+She also serves as the House Leader of the Official Opposition.